 This rating is based on customer complaints and how the businesses resolve them.
 Users can file a complaint directly on the site, which is one more reason for you to keep a close eye on this platform.

-- Foursquare – For local businesses, Foursquare is a very important platform.
-It’s centered around providing helpful information to nearby customers looking to get something to eat, have a coffee or go shopping in a local boutique.
+For local businesses, Foursquare is a very important platform.
+It’s centred around providing helpful information to nearby customers looking to get something to eat, have a coffee or go shopping in a local boutique.

 These are the top review sites in terms of traffic and influence.
 However, this is by no means a complete list.